d-morrison/IntroStatActivities/_book/05-EDA-multivariate.md

 \vspace{0.3in}

 We will look at the relationship between 'Budget' and 'Revenue' for movies released in 2016.
-This shows a scatterplot of 'Budget' as a predictor of 'Revenue' (note: both variables are measures in "millions of dollars".
+This shows a scatterplot of 'Budget' as a predictor of 'Revenue' (note: both variables are measures in "millions of dollars").

 ```r